Marcuse Family website > Herbert Marcuse homepage > Old Announcements page

 • Two male hippos doing a threat display; Hippos were Herbert's favorite animalsFeb.
 17, 2003: Update to the Aug.
 4, 2002 entry, below: The interment of Herbert's ashes will take place on July 18, 2003.

-• April 26, 2003: Neues Deutschland interview (in English with German translation) with Herbert's son Peter about how Herbert influenced his son. [published article in ND (in German)]
+• April 26, 2003: Neues Deutschland interview (archive version in English with German translation) with Herbert's son Peter about how Herbert influenced his son. [published article in ND Archiv (in German; link update 2018)]

 • June 1, 2003: the interment ceremony for Herbert's ashes will take place on July 18.
 (See the Dec.
 18, 2002 announcement, below.)